Please ensure Javascript is enabled for purposes of website accessibility

 If you require further information or would like to discuss how the proposals may impact your business, please get in touch with your usual Ogier contact.

-Bulletin on the 2020 Guernsey Substance Amendment Regulations and the treatment of funds under the substance regime can be found here.
+Find the bulletin on the 2020 Guernsey Substance Amendment Regulations and the treatment of funds under the substance regime.

 About Ogier